engnr-a/Java-personal-notebooks/Note2.md

 ```
 ## 14: Java: Working with Annotations, Generics, & Arrays Using Reflection
 **(A)**

-The java annotation API import `java.lang.annotation.Annotation` .
-Not all annotations can picked up by reflection.
-According to the _retention policy_, only annotations with retention\
+The java annotation API import `java.lang.annotation.Annotation`.
+Not all annotations can be picked up by reflection.
+According to\
-policy if runtime can be accessed via reflection.
-Hence, `@Override` and `@SuppressWarning` are not available at runtime,
+the _retention policy_, only annotations with retention policy if runtime can be accessed via reflection.
+Hence, `@Override` and `@SuppressWarning`\
-while `@Deprecated` is available at runtime.
+are not available at runtime, while `@Deprecated` is available at runtime.
 ```java
 public class Main {
   public static void main(String[] args)